aburgasser/ucdmcmc/README.md

 	conda activate ucdmcmc
 	pip install ucdmcmc

-A check that this worked is that you can import ucdmcmc into python/jupyter noteobook, and that the ucdmcmc.MODEL_FOLDER points to the models folder that was downloaded
+A check that this worked is that you can import `ucdmcmc` into python/jupyter noteobook, and that the `ucdmcmc.MODEL_FOLDER` points to the models folder that was downloaded

 ### Optionally install SPLAT

-To generate new model sets using the built-in ``generateModels()` function, you will need to install SPLAT (note: this is not necessary for the other functionality in this code).
-SPLAT is not automatically installed on setup.
+To generate new model sets using the built-in `generateModels()` function, you will need to install `SPLAT` (note: this is not necessary for the other functionality in this code). `SPLAT` is not automatically installed on setup.
 The instructions are essentially the same:

 	git clone https://github.com/aburgasser/splat.git
 	cd splat
 	python -m pip install .

+See https://github.com/aburgasser/splat for additional instructions

 ## Models

-ucdmcmc comes with a starter set of models that play nicely with the code.
+`ucdmcmc` comes with a starter set of models that play nicely with the code.
 An extended set can be downloaded from https://spexarchive.coolstarlab.ucsd.edu/ucdmcmc/

 ## Spectra

-ucdmcmc comes with a starter set of spectra for the following instruments:
+`ucdmcmc` comes with a starter set of spectra for the following instruments:
 * EUCLID: TBD
 * NIR: TRAPPIST1 spectrum from Davoudi et al. (2024) https://ui.adsabs.harvard.edu/abs/2024ApJ...970L...4D/abstract
 * SPEX-PRISM: 2MASS J0559-1404 from Burgasser et al. (2006) https://ui.adsabs.harvard.edu/abs/2006ApJ...637.1067B/abstract